scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

    c(d) = \frac{\alpha}{\alpha + d^n}

 where :math:`d` was the 3D Euclidean distance to the electrode edge, :math:`\alpha = 14000` and the exponent :math:`n=1.69`.
+Current fields for two stimulated electrodes are shown, :ref:`figmodel` A
+(the hotter the color, the higher the current).

 Due to the fact that epiretinal implants sit on top of the optic fiber layer (Fig. :ref:`figretina`), they do not only stimulate ganglion cell bodies but also ganglion cell axons.
-To the brain, activating an axon fiber that passes under a stimulated electrode is indistinguishable from activating the corresponding ganglion cell *body*.
+It is critical to note that, perceptually, activating an axon fiber that passes under a stimulated electrode is indistinguishable from the percept that would be elicited by activating the corresponding ganglion cell *body*.
-The produced visual percept will thus appear in the spatial location for which the corresponding ganglion cell usually encodes information.
+The produced visual percept will appear in the spatial location in visual space for which the corresponding ganglion cell and axon usually encodes information.
-It has been shown that ganglion cells send their axons on highly stereotyped pathways to the optic disc (green lines in Fig. :ref:`figmodel` B), which have been mathematically described before :cite:`Jansonius2009`.
+Ganglion cells send their axons on highly stereotyped pathways to the optic disc (green lines in Fig. :ref:`figmodel` B), which have been mathematically described :cite:`Jansonius2009`.
 As a result, electrical stimulation of axon fibers leads to predictable visual 'streaks' or 'comet trails' that are aligned with the axonal pathways.

-We thus further adjusted the spatial map of current densities by accounting for axonal stimulation.
+We therefore converted the spatial map of current densities into a tissue activation map by accounting for axonal stimulation.
 We modeled the sensitivity of axon fibers as decreasing exponentially as a function of distance from the corresponding ganglion cell bodies.
 The resulting tissue activation map across the retinal surface is shown as a heatmap in Fig. :ref:`figmodel` B
-(the hotter the color, the higher the current).
+(the hotter the color, the larger the amount of tissue stimulation).

+The remaining stages of the model describe temporal nonlinearities.
-Every pixel of the current density map was then modulated by the applied electrical pulse train in order to predict a perceived brightness value that varied over time.
+Every pixel of the tissue activation map was modulated over time by the applied electrical pulse train in order to predict a perceived brightness value that varied over time.
-This involved applying a series of linear filtering (Fig. :ref:`figmodel` C, D, and F) and nonlinear processing (Fig. :ref:`figmodel` E) steps in the time domain meant to approximate the processing of visual information within the retina and visual cortex.
+This involved applying a series of linear filtering (Fig. :ref:`figmodel` C, D, and F) and nonlinear processing (Fig. :ref:`figmodel` E) steps in the time domain that were designed to approximate the processing of visual information within the retina and visual cortex.

 Linear responses in Fig. :ref:`figmodel` C, D, and F